rvernica/docker-library/scidb/README.md

 # Tags

 Five different tags are available for SciDB.
-Three are intended for the final user, while two are used for building.
+Three are intended for the end user, while two are used for building.

 ## `15.12`

-The tags intended for the final user are:
+The tags intended for the end user are:

 | Tag | From | Size | Comments |
 | --- | --- | --- | --- |